BenSparksCode/zar-stablecoin/README.md

 When a liquidation is available, a user must supply the required amount of ZARX back to the protocol (to be burnt)

+### Protocol Fees and Revenue

+The protocol earns revenue in a few different ways:

+- Minting fees
+- Liquidation fees
+- Low-risk yield generated on underlying collateral (supplied to Aave)

+All protocol revenue flows into a protocol treasury, which is directly managed by the protocol multi-sig, but ultimately governed through proposals by stTZAR holders.

+A fee switch exists which can direct a portion of protocol revenue directly to the stTZAR stakers, but will be set to 0% at launch.

+### Staking

+The native token of the protocol, TZAR, can be staked for stTZAR.

+For the first 60 days after staking, stTZAR is non-transferrable and non-withdrawable for TZAR.
+After 60 days, stTZAR can be transferred or burnt to withdraw the underlying TZAR and any rewards earned over the staking period.

+Only stTZAR holders are eligible for voting in protocol governance, which includes governance of the protocol treasury funds.

+stTZAR may receive a direct share of protocol revenue, but the fee switch will be set to 0 at launch.
+This may be changed later in a governance vote.

+### Governance

+Snapshot and the stTZAR balances will be used to implement governance voting for the protocol.
+The voted proposals will then be actioned by the multisig in the short term.

 ## Installation